- Type 2 Diabetes: Learn the Warning Signs

 When You're Sick

 Be prepared for illness.
 Make a plan ahead of time for sick days.
-Ask your
+Ask your health care team

 - how often to check your blood glucose levels